 The Malamute was developed for various roles and jobs in Alaska.
 While they’re primarily used to pull heavy loads today, they were used for hunting seals and polar bears in the past.
 For these jobs, the Malamute needed to be quick, strong and with high stamina.

 Malamutes are considered a staple of sled dog breeds.
-However, they don’t specialize in speed or long distance trips like the Husky.
+However, they don’t specialize in speed or long distance trips like the Huskies.
 Rather, they’re slower and tend to travel a much shorter distance.
-As such, they can pull around 1,100–3,300 pounds of weight.
+As such, they’re able to pull around 1,100–3,300 pounds of weight.

 The Malamute will usually pull people, in addition to camp supplies, crates loaded with food and much more.
 This means that they’ll have plenty of energy and tend to need a minimum of 2 hours of good and intense physical activity each day.

-Check out this Malamute in a pulling competition:
+Check out this Malamute in a pulling competition here.

 Alaskan Malamutes are very similar to other spitz-type dog breeds, as well as most of the top popular arctic dogs.
 In fact, Malamutes share many similarities with the Husky and are often described as a bigger Husky with more heft.
 But of course, there are key differences too.